Democratic Party presidential debates: 1984

 With President Reagan's poll ratings down in the spring of 1983, a full dozen major candidates announced for the Democratic nomination.

-A series of debates began on January 15 in New Hampshire, with Ruben Askew, Alan Cranston, John Glenn, Gary Hart, Fritz Hollings, Jesse Jackson, George McGovern and Walter F. Mondale on the panel.
+A series of debates began on January 15 in New Hampshire, with Reubin Askew, Alan Cranston, John Glenn, Gary Hart, Fritz Hollings, Jesse Jackson, George McGovern and Walter F. Mondale on the panel.
 Later, the field was winnowed down to just Mondale, Hart and Jackson.

-Hart was badly hurt during a televised debate when former Vice-President Walter Mondale used a popular television commercial slogan to ridicule Hart's vague "New Ideas" platform.
+Hart was badly hurt during a televised debate when former Vice President Walter Mondale used a popular television commercial slogan to ridicule Hart's vague "New Ideas" platform.
 Turning to Hart on camera, Mondale said that whenever he heard Hart talk about his "New Ideas", he was reminded of the Wendy's fast-food slogan "Where's the beef?".
 The remark drew loud laughter and applause from the audience and caught Hart off-guard.
 Hart never fully recovered from Mondale's charge that his "New Ideas" were shallow and lacking in specifics.
 Earlier in the same Democratic primary debate, Hart committed a serious faux pas that largely went underreported.
 Asked what he would do if an unidentified airplane flew over the Iron Curtain from a Warsaw Pact nation, Hart replied that he would send up a United States Air Force plane and instruct them to determine whether or not it was an enemy plane by looking in the cockpit window to see if the pilots were wearing uniforms.
 Fellow candidate John Glenn, a former Marine Corps fighter pilot, replied that this was physically impossible.

 At a roundtable debate between the three remaining Democratic candidates moderated by Phil Donahue, Mondale and Hart got in such a heated argument over the issue of U.S. policy in Central America that Jesse Jackson had to tap his water glass on the table to get them to simmer down.